 Information Literacy begins with an understanding of our individual needs for information.
-It is "the ability to locate, evaluate, and use effectively the needed information," (according to definition by ACRL) and requires that we use information ethically.
+It is "the ability to locate, evaluate, and use effectively the needed information," (as defined by the Association of College and Research Libraries) and requires that we use information ethically.

 Information literacy is important because we find ourselves in an increasingly complex environment.
 Not all information is equal; some is authoritative, current, reliable, but some is biased, out of date, misleading, and false.
 The amount of information available is going to keep increasing.
 The types of technology used to access, manipulate, and create information will likewise expand.

 Scholarly research can sometimes be intimidating.
 These handouts can help students to locate information using various research methods.